 “Microbes are everywhere.
 They can live in places where we’d expect they could not thrive, but somehow they do,” Moissl-Eichinger says.
 “Of course, on Mars, we do not know if these [extremophiles] are the types of microorganisms we expect to see.
 They may just be very adapted to life on Earth.”

-One way these microbes may be particularly adapted to life on Earth is their dependence on carbon-based compounds, or organic matter.
-These are the molecular building blocks of life on Earth and may be rare in some otherwise-habitable extraterrestrial environments.
+One way these microbes may be particularly adapted to our planet is their dependence on carbon-based compounds, or organic matter.
+These are the molecular building blocks of life on Earth and may be rare in some otherwise habitable extraterrestrial environments.
 Some microbes in environments with scarce organic matter can instead get nutrients from inorganic substances, such as ammonia and certain sulfur compounds.
 Yet all the microbes cultured in the MASE studies relied on organic carbon to survive—even those that could survive without oxygen.
 According to Moissl-Eichinger, this could be because microbes that consume organic matter grow faster.
 So with more time, she and her colleagues might successfully culture microbes that get their nutrients from other chemical sources, potentially revealing new biochemical pathways and ecological niches to consider when searching for life on Mars.

 “We are far away from understanding what microbes could look like on Mars and how we can find them.
 But of course, research always gives a little piece by piece, and at some point, the picture gets fuller,” Moissl-Eichinger says.